-For the love of it* is a day long conference that interrogates what it really means to work as an artist today – unpicking the reality of an artists life from the professional, the romantic or the career development views of funders and government.
-It will be an opportunity for artists to focus their priorities, explore the realities of work, and reconsider the limits of professionalisation.
+For the love of it* was a day long conference that interrogated what it really means to work as an artist today – unpicking the reality of an artists life from the professional, the romantic or the career development views of funders and government.
+It was an opportunity for artists to focus their priorities, explore the realities of work, and reconsider the limits of professionalisation.

-We’ll consider and question four key themes from the day in the run-up to the conference on 15 May: this week, Success.
+We considered and questioned four key themes from the day in the run-up to the conference on 15 May: this week, Success.

 The question of success for artists is a complex and nebulous one, and is linked to how we value our work – and sometimes how others value it too.
 Of course, success is personally defined – for different artists, it might be exhibitions, residencies, peer recognition, column inches, money or fame.
 But what happens when you reach your aims and goals; where do you go from there?
 And how can success serve to typecast an artist, trapping them in a market or critical area that no longer fulfils them?